In the Rehabilitation, Reintegration & Recovery space

 Speciality Centres equipped with cutting edge infrastructure

 There are different types of depression.
-During a Recurrent depressive disorder, the person experiences depressed mood, loss of interest in day-to-day activities, and a low energy level leading to diminished activity for at least 2 weeks.
+Recurrent depressive disorder causes the person to experience depressed mood, loss of interest in day-to-day activities, and a low energy level leading to diminished activity for at least 2 weeks.

 People with psychotic depression have ‘psychotic’ symptoms, like delusions, hallucinations, and paranoia.
 Peripartum (Postpartum) Depression occurs in women after childbirth.
 It can last for weeks or months.
 Women with Premenstrual Dysphoric Disorder (PMDD) suffer from depression at the starting phase of their menstrual cycle.